Why Jerry Quit Ben & Jerry's: Five Signs It Might Be Time for You to Do the Same

 - Start by taking inventory of your current situation.
 What aspects of your work still energize you?
 Do you enjoy certain projects, colleagues or the stability the job provides?

 - Consider what could be draining you.
-Pinpoint whether it’s the workload, the culture, the lack of growth, or simply that your values no longer align with the company’s.
+Pinpoint whether it’s the workload, the culture, the lack of growth or simply that your values no longer align with the company’s.
 Clarity here will help you separate temporary rough patches from deeper signals that it’s time to move on.

 - Assess your overall “exit readiness.”
 This includes financial stability.
 Do you have enough saved to sustain yourself for a while if you step away?
-Also, think about how you’ll handle the identity shift that often comes with leaving a long-term role.
+Think about how you’ll handle the identity shift that often comes with leaving a long-term role.
 Are you prepared to answer the question, “What’s next?” with confidence, even if it’s just a transition plan?

 - Remember that quitting doesn’t always have to be abrupt.
 Explore transition options such as reducing your hours, moving into consulting or pursuing a side business while keeping your current role.
 These approaches can provide flexibility while helping you test new waters.